Shan Guo Tang

 Shan Guo Tang is open Tuesday through Sunday from 11:30 AM to 2:30 PM and again from 5:30 to 9 PM.
 It is closed on Monday.
 That makes it workable for either a midday or evening meal in Zhubei City, depending on your schedule.
 The split between lunch and dinner service gives you two clear windows to plan around, while the Monday closure is the one fixed constraint that should be checked before building an itinerary around the restaurant.

-Because the confirmed data is limited, plan around the basics that are known: the Bib Gourmand recognition, the casual dress code, the published service windows.
-Those details are enough to make Shan Guo Tang a reasonable candidate when you want a direct dining stop anchored by a verified guide distinction.
+Plan around the basics: the Bib Gourmand recognition, the casual dress code, the published service windows.
+Those details are enough to make Shan Guo Tang a reasonable candidate when you want a direct dining stop anchored by a guide distinction.
 They are not enough, on their own, to answer every planning question.
-For any details beyond that, including reservations, menu availability, or party-size fit, check the venue directly before making plans.
+For reservations, menu availability, or party-size fit, check the venue directly before making plans.
 That extra confirmation is especially useful if you are coordinating with others, working around a narrow schedule, or trying to match the restaurant to a specific kind of meal.

 Who should go, who should cross-shop